codalannce/Delifisek/README.md

 <h1> DELİFİŞEK ROCKET TEAM SOFTWARE DESIGNS</h1>

-All software buildings and original codes can be found here !
-All you can do is pull request and commit changes if there's anything must be change 😉
+All software buildings and original codes of Delifisek Rocket Team can be found here !

 ## Subheader

-Changes
+##LICENSE